Nazariglez/notan/README.md

 - Web Browsers (`wasm32`) - WebGL2
 - Window - OpenGL 3.3
 - MacOS - OpenGL 3.3
-- Linux - OpenGL 3.3 (Untested, but should work)

-Adding `backends` for **iOS** and **Android** is something that will happen eventually because supporting them is a priority.

 The current graphics backend in place for these platforms is using [glow.rs](https://github.com/grovesNL/glow) which allow us to target WebGl2, GL and GL ES easily.
-Adding [wgpu.rs](https://wgpu.rs/) would be great, but I don't have the knowledge to do that right now.
-Any help with that will be really appreciated.

 ## Performance